Looking back on the past year, can you believe everything you and your fellow journal editors accomplished?

 If your scholarly journal is like most, you’re probably tracking some mix of peer review and/or readership metrics.
 But are you zoning in on the ones that matter most?
 And are you using that data in day-to-day publication planning?

-Our next resolution is all about making more data-driven decisions in two main areas: peer review workflow optimization and journal promotion.
+Our first resolution is all about making more data-driven decisions in two main areas: 1) peer review workflow optimization and 2) journal promotion.

 Starting with peer review workflow optimization, we recommend tracking core journal performance stats, including your submissions per year, reviewer response rates and completion times, time to a first manuscript decision at the journal and editor level, and average overall time to publication.
 Then use those metrics to perform a journal operational audit at least once a year.